A Museum Within the Castle

 Much of the collection was developed before Irish independence in 1922, but many significant additions have been made since then.
 Among the most important objects acquired in recent decades are the paintings and items of fine furniture gifted to the Irish State in 1973 as part of the Granard Bequest.
 Paintings are a particular strength of the Dublin Castle collection, but it is also rich in sculpture, furniture, clocks, china, glassware, prints, tapestries, stained glass and textiles from the seventeenth century to the present day.

 These fascinating, curious and often beautiful objects allow us to explore and understand the Castle’s unique place in Irish history across the centuries.
 They make it not only a vital place of learning and enquiry but also a source of delight and inspiration.

-The State Apartments in Dublin Castle have interim museum accreditation under the Heritage Council’s Museum Standards Programme for Ireland.
+The State Apartments in Dublin Castle are fully accredited under the Heritage Council’s Museum Standards Programme for Ireland.